BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 3 - The Living World 1e7fda674d698045bb7bc73eb46dd9da.md

 ### IV.
 Collapse: An Unexpected Evolution

 The system worked for hundreds of years ; however, the biological mutations which the Apex Elite inflicted upon the lower classes eventually started evolving into unexpected results.
 The Drudgelings ; *The Base caste* were suddenly no longer born with reproductive organs.
-The Valari attempted to bio-engineer future generations with reproduction, but their attempts were unsuccessful.
+The Valarti attempted to bio-engineer future generations with reproduction, but their attempts were unsuccessful.
 They tried creating clones, but they just didn’t work the same way.

 After just a few generations, the lower class went extinct.